Trade Mark vs. Copyright

 software programs.

-Before applying for a trade mark, you should do a search to make sure the trade mark you want isn’t already registered.
+Before applying for a trade mark, you should search to make sure the trade mark you want isn’t already registered.

 IP Australia’s free trade mark checker tool gives you an indication of existing trade marks that might be similar to your proposed brand or name.
 From there you can apply to register your trade mark.